merjahe/latent-spaces/README.md

 # benchmark datasets
 Which benchmark data will we use [TODO: link to said datasets]

+# pre-processing
+What are best practices for pre-processing each dataset?
+Why?
+[TODO: someone fill this out]

 # tools
 Which tools are each group member planning on using?
 [TODO: a table of PI, tool name, link to code, link to paper]